William Wells (soldier): Fort Dearborn

 In 1812, the Madison administration failed to notify the frontier that the United States was about to declare war on Great Britain.
-As a result, the British and Indians knew several days before the Americans that hostilities had broken out.
-Hundreds of Potawatomi warriors surrounded Fort Dearborn (present day Chicago) and demanded its surrender.
-Wells led a group of Miami Indians from Fort Wayne, Indiana, to aid the evacuation of Fort Dearborn.
+As a result, the British and Native Americans knew several days before the Americans that hostilities had broken out.
+Hundreds of Potawatomi warriors surrounded Fort Dearborn (present-day Chicago) and demanded its surrender.
+Wells led a group of Miami from Fort Wayne, Indiana, to aid the evacuation of Fort Dearborn.
 Among the Americans under siege at Fort Dearborn was his niece Rebekah Wells, wife of the post commander Nathan Heald.
-Wells' intent was to offer protection to the garrison and their families – about 96 people, about a third of which were women and children – as they abandoned the post and walked east to Fort Wayne.
-Negotiating with the Pottawattomi, who surrounded the fort along the Chicago River, they were allowed to leave the fort, but the destruction of whiskey and guns enraged the Pottawattomi, who then attacked once they had marched south from the fort, a massacre known as the Battle of Fort Dearborn.
-Nathan and Rebekah Heald were both wounded, but were taken into captivity by the Pottawattomi and eventually ransomed to the British.
+Wells intended to offer protection to the garrison and their families – about 96 people, about a third of whom were women and children – as they abandoned the post and walked east to Fort Wayne.
+Negotiating with the Potawatomi, who surrounded the fort along the Chicago River, they were allowed to leave the fort.
+However, the destruction of whiskey and guns enraged the Potawatomi, who then attacked once they had marched south from the fort, a massacre known as the Battle of Fort Dearborn.
+Nathan and Rebekah Heald were both wounded, taken into captivity by the Potawatomi, and eventually ransomed to the British.

-Wells, who was acting as a scout in advance of the party, knew the Indians would attack and had painted his face black: a sign of bravery, a sign to the Pottawattomi that he knew their intentions, and as a sign that he knew he was going to die.
-As the evacuated garrison walked down the beach, Wells rode in advance to keep an eye on the Pottawattomi, and he was one of the first to fall when they attacked.
+Wells, who was acting as a scout in advance of the party, knew the Potawatomi would attack and had painted his face black, which was not only a sign of bravery but also a sign to the Potawatomi that he knew their intentions and that he knew he was going to die.
+As the evacuated garrison walked down the beach, Wells rode in advance to keep an eye on the Potawatomi, and he was one of the first to fall when they attacked.
 The "battle" took place in the dunes along Lake Michigan about a mile south of the Chicago River, in what is now downtown Chicago.
 Wells was shot and killed by the Potowatamis.
-His opponents, although considering him a traitor to their cause, nonetheless sought to gain some of his courage by consuming his heart.
+Although his opponents considered him a traitor to their cause, they nonetheless sought to gain some of his courage by consuming his heart.

-Wells had a will dated 1810 that instructed his wife Mary "Polly" and five of his children to “share and share alike.”
-Polly remarried in 1817 to Robert Turner in Louisville.
+Wells had a will dated 1810 that instructed his wife Mary and five of his children to "share and share alike."
+Mary remarried in 1817 to Robert Turner in Louisville.